Skip to main content

 const body = await request.text();

-const isValid = receiver.verify({
+const isValid = await receiver.verify({

 signature: request.headers.get("Upstash-Signature")!,